abdulel01/FaceRec/readme.md

 ## Introduction

-This Python script captures video from your webcam and detects faces in real-time using the OpenCV library and the dlib face detection model.
+Using the OpenCV library and the dlib face detection model, this Python script captures video from your webcam and detects faces in real-time.

 ## Getting Started